laetho/metagraf/doc/datastructure.md

 ### Resources

 The resources section in the file describes a needed or optional attached resource.

+There are currently two types (Type) of resources:

+* *service* generally a http rest service
+* datasource

+#### Implicit Secrets

+If the User field is filled out and the SecretRef field is empty we, have an implicit secret.
+A convention for creating or accessing the secret must be created.

+In an

+#### Explicit Secrets

+If the SecretRef field is filled out it means there is a explicit secret related to this

 ### Environment